:::Skip to main content

 • Execute “Phase II Plan for Strengthening Clean-Up of Occupied National Non-Public Use Real Estate”

-In 2023, a survey regarding 29,386 plots (entries) of occupied land and the handling of 4,263 hectares of occupied lands and 74 occupied buildings (households) of houses were scheduled.
-Surveys of 31,396 plots (entries) of land and the handling of 4,413 hectares of land and 122 buildings (households) of houses were actually completed.
+In 2024, a survey regarding 29,386 plots (entries) of occupied land and the handling of 4,263 hectares of occupied lands and 74 occupied buildings (households) of houses were scheduled.
+Surveys of 31,022 plots (entries) of land and the handling of 4,756 hectares of land and 112 buildings (households) of houses were actually completed.

 • Implementation of the “Project for the Restoration, Management, and Conservation of National Non-Public Use Cultural Heritage Sites”

+In accordance with Article 8, Paragraph 2 of the Cultural Heritage Preservation Act, public cultural heritage sites shall have budgets prepared by their owners or managing authorites to carry out preservation, restoration, and management.
+The NPA manages a vast number of cultural assets (as of 2024, up to 349 sites).
+In addition to continuously revitalizing and utilizing these assets in accordance with relevant laws and regulations, we also strengthen the management and maintenance of those not yet available for use.
 However, the overall funding for cultural heritage site restoration and maintenance remains insufficient compared to the actual needs.
-To address this funding gap, the NPA consulted with the Bureau of Cultural Heritage under the Ministry of Culture, and adopted their suggestion to formulate the Directions for Adoption and Maintenance for National Non-public Use Cultural Assets to secure dedicated funding.
+To address this funding gap, the NPA formulated the Directions for Adoption and Maintenance for National Nonpublic Use Cultural Assets to secure dedicated funding.
 The plan spans from 2022 to 2027, with a total budget of NT$852.559 million.
 It was approved for implementation by the Executive Yuan on August 16, 2021, and subsequently amended on November 14, 2023.
-As of 2023, we have completed restoration and reuse plans for eight cultural heritage sites, one cultural heritage restoration project, and 819 cultural heritage inspections.
+As of 2024, we have completed restoration and reuse plans for 13 cultural heritage sites, two cultural heritage restoration project, and 1,271 cultural heritage inspections.

-• Implementation of the “Enhanced Promotional Project to Collaborate with the Authorities of Target Enterprises to Jointly Improve and Utilize Non-public Use National Real Estate”
+• Implementation of the “Enhanced Promotional Project to Collaborate with the Authorities of Target Enterprises to Jointly Improve and Utilize National Non-public Use Real Estate”

 The NPA strictly adhered to Article 47 of the National Property Act to collaborate with the authorities of target enterprises, in the matters of the construction of sightseeing hotels, leisure or vacation parks, recreation zones, malls, markets, bus stations, cinema complexes, software parks, industrial zones, and long-term care centers, to provide concrete cases to attract the investment of the private sector and professional capital to activate the economy and increase sustainable financial income and government revenue.
 The Plan also provides people with better quality of life and helps the government to achieve overall performance goals.
 To quickly implement this operation, on July 4, 2016 the “Enhanced Promotional Project to Collaborate with Authorities of Target Enterprises to Jointly Improve and Utilize Nonpublic Use National Real Estate” was made and a promotion team was formed to enhance the tracing and monitoring of the progress of joint improvement and utilization and copy successful experiences to promote the activation.
-By the end of 2023, for joint improvement and utilization of national non-public use real estate with relevant responsible authorities (institutions) for target businesses, there are 71 cases with contracts of improvement and utilization signed and existing, and the estimated total income shall be over NT$29.6 billion.
+By the end of 2024, for joint improvement and utilization of national non-public use real estate with relevant responsible authorities (institutions) for target there are 70 cases with contracts of improvement and utilization existing, and the estimated total income shall be over NT$29 billion.

-Release date:2020-02-12 Last updated:2024-08-21
+Release date:2020-02-12 Last updated:2025-08-07

 Open